Your Cart is empty

 The chain eventually expanded internationally to include stores in Japan, United Kingdom, Canada, Hong Kong, Taiwan, Singapore, South Korea, Thailand, Malaysia, the Philippines, Ireland, Israel, United Arab Emirates, Mexico, Colombia, Ecuador, and Argentina.

 The Tower Records stores in Japan split off from the main chain and are now independent.
-Arguably the most famous Tower Records outlet was the purpose built building that company staff general-contracted, with many personally contributing their labor, which opened in 1971 on the north west corner of Sunset Boulevard and Horn Avenue in West Hollywood.
+Arguably the most famous Tower Records outlet was the purpose built building which opened in 1971 on the north west corner of Sunset Boulevard and Horn Avenue in West Hollywood.

 Even so, hanging out at that Tower Records on Sunset was, to a boy from the cold, windy islands of the UK, a fabulously glamorous thing to do.
 It felt like you were at the axis of something important.
 You weren’t, but it felt like you were!